kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 WH = Admission webhooks, P&F = Priority and Fairness

-Match criteria must be declared in the `spec.match` field of `PolicyBinding` resources (see `ReplicaLimit` in the above example) and will be declared with API types in a format similar to admission webhooks, P&F, RBAC and Audit, but with improved support for exclude matching.
+Match criteria must be declared in the `spec.matchResources` field of `PolicyBinding` resources (see `ReplicaLimit` in the above example) and will be declared with API types in a format similar to admission webhooks, P&F, RBAC and Audit, but with improved support for exclude matching.

 *Excluding*:

-Exclude support make it possible to do things like validate all namespaces except `kube-system`.
-This is difficult to support with out direct exclude support, particularly for 3rd party policy enforcements systems that cannot assume permission to set labels on kube-system.
+Exclude support makes it possible to do things like validate all namespaces except `kube-system`.
+This is difficult to support without direct exclude support, particularly for 3rd party policy enforcements systems that cannot assume permission to set labels on kube-system.